Maine woman celebrates 100th birthday, says wine is secret to longevity

-BANGOR, MAINE - Florence Bearse celebrated her 100th birthday in Bangor Thursday.
+BANGOR, Maine (NEWS CENTER) – Florence Bearse celebrated her 100th birthday in Bangor Thursday.

 Known for her no-nonsense attitude and sense of humor at the Westgate Center for Rehabilitation, Florence did not shy away from sharing her secret: wine.